Maryum97/Employee-Directory-2021/README.md

 <br>

 Once done, simply open the browser and view all the employees in the table.
-Filter out the employees by writing the first OR last name in the search bar.
+Filter out the employees by writing the first OR last name, OR their title, in the search bar.
 On clicking the 'Find Employee' button, you will be presented with the employees who share the name you have searched for.
 To reset the search, simply click on the 'Reset Search' button, and the page will load a random list of employees into the table again.
 Using the three buttons provided, sort the employees with the respective purpose of each button, as suggested by the names: 'Sort By Age', 'Sort Alphabetically', and 'Sort By Phone Number'.
+These sort buttons also work for filtered employees.

 The same applies for using the app through the public link provided in the 'Description' section above.